José Montoya: Abundant Harvest Exhibition

+Literary Career

 His poetic career was said to have begun with the publication of his poem, "La Jefita" (1969) in El Grito: A Journal of Contemporary Mexican-American Thought.
 His poetry was noted for using code switching, barrio slang and for its themes about struggling against injustice.

 His son Richard Montoya is a member of the performance troupe Culture Clash.